makenova/nodeginx/README.md

 by creating a symbolic link to the sites-enabled directory.
 In the example above, site-one and site-two are setup but only site-two is served by nginx.

+## NOTE

+**Writing tests for this has made me realize that the API is difficult to work with.
+I'm slowly fixing that.
+That means that the documentation and tests are incomplete.**

 ## Installation

 This is a scoped [NPM](https://www.npmjs.com) package, [Node.js](https://nodejs.org/en/)